rainleander/MSU-AI-microbootcamp/module5-notes.md

   - Higher scores indicate a better balance between sensitivity and precision.

 - **Deep Dive and Further Research**:
-  - Weighted F1 scores can be more informative in certain contexts.
+  - Weighted F1 scores can be more informative in specific contexts.
   - Encouraged to research weighted F1 scores for future projects.

 5.2.6: Classification Report